-Sr. No. Project Section Environmental Mitigation Measures Responsil bility Key Performance Monitoring Location Activities Impacts/Entity Execution Monitoring Indicators Frequency B.8.2 Discovery of unidentified cultural or religious site B.8.2.1 Community disturbance The contractor shall not trespass into the site, shall exclude all works and immediately inform the Site Engineer CC PIU & CSC The engineer informed of the discovery of unidentified cultural or religious sites Monthly Same as above Community liaison to be maintained.
+Sr. No. Project Section Mitigation Measures Responsil oility Key Performance Monitoring Location Activities Impacts/Entity Execution Monitoring Indicators Frequency B.8.2 Discovery of unidentified cultural or religious site B.8.2.1 Community disturbance The contractor shall not trespass into the site, shall exclude all works and immediately inform the Site Engineer CC PIU & CSC The engineer informed of the discovery of unidentified cultural or religious sites Monthly Same as above Community liaison to be maintained.
 GRM to be established to address related complaints.
 CC PIU & CSC Number of complaints regularly Same as above B.8.3 Chance find B. 8.3.1 In the case of a chance find, the contractor will secure the site and report immediately to PIU.
 Works may not recommence until the Engineer approves.
 Site visits of the Culture Tourism & Antiquities Department, Govt of Sindh will be facilitated.
-Further works will be carried out on such sites only after obtaining clearance from the Department CC, CSC PIU &Culture Tourism & Antiquities Department , Govt of Sindh Chance find As or when depends on chance find Same as above ty/Health Measures · , B 9.1 The local population living within/near the sub-project especially women, children and elderly people B 9.1.1 Accident risks, particularly for the local population living within/near the subproject especially women, children and elderly people; Public awareness campaigns through displaying signboards at site and haulage routes; Vulnerability Restriction on movement of machinery on the designated haulage routes for transportation of materials.
+Further works will be carried out on such sites only after obtaining clearance from the Department CC, CSC PIU &Culture Tourism & Antiquities Department , Govt of Sindh Chance find As or when depends on chance find Same as above B9.
+Safe ty/Health Measures for The Loca al Population B 9.1 The local population living within/near the sub-project especially women, children and elderly people B 9.1.1 Accident risks, particularly for the local population living within/near the subproject especially women, children and elderly people; Public awareness campaigns through displaying signboards at site and haulage routes; Vulnerability Restriction on movement of machinery on the designated haulage routes for transportation of materials.
 Public awareness campaigns through displaying signboards at the site and haulage routes.
-Interaction with the community; Setting up speed limits (not more than 15 Km in work areas); Availability of first aid box for locals; Strict enforcement keeping non-working persons, particularly children, away from work sites; Adequate signage to CC PIU & CSC Number of complaints to ensure compliance with ESS4 - Community Health and Safety regularly Same as above to accidents; Deterioration of health due to dust Deterioration of health due to dust Sr. No. Project Section Environmental Mitigation Measures Responsik oility Key Performance Monitoring Location and access roads; Ensure water sprinkling.
-For Community Female Members: -Awareness should be created among the local community including females about the construction work. -Workers should not be allowed to crowd in the residential communities within the site. -Alternative routes for pedestrians should be provided to avoid mixing women with workers. -Raise awareness among the communities of the potential risks of GBV, SEA, and SH and establish links with response services in the nearby communities that can respond to instances of GBV (particularly those related to issues of labour influx). -Contractor should take proper measures to address and resolve issues relating to harassment, intimidation, and exploitation, especially against women. -Measures to prevent GBV, SEA and SH the Contractor must include relevant clauses in the workers' code of conduct.
-Activities Impacts/Entity Execution Monitoring Indicators Frequency Measures to prevent GBV, SEA and SH the Contractor must include relevant clauses in the workers' code of conduct.
-SI.
-NO. Activities Section Impacts/Entity to accidents; Deterioration of manage traffic at sites, haulage and access roads; Ensure water sprinkling.
-For Community Female Members: •Awareness should be created among the local community including females about the construction work. •Workers should not be allowed to crowd in the residential communities within the site. •Alternative routes for pedestrians should be provided to avoid mixing women with workers. •Raise awareness among the communities of the potential risks of GBV, SEA, and SH and establish links with response services in the nearby communities that can respond to instances of GBV (particularly those related to issues of labour influx). •Contractor should take proper measures to address and resolve issues relating to harassment, intimidation, and exploitation, • • Indicators Frequency Location workers' code of conduct. •Measures to prevent GBV, SEA and SH the Contractor must of grievance redress/stakeholder response mechanism procedures workers' code of conduct. •Development and implementation of grievance redress/stakeholder
+Interaction with the community; Setting up speed limits (not more than 15 Km in work areas); Availability of first aid box for locals; Strict enforcement keeping non-working persons, particularly children, away from work sites; Adequate signage to CC PIU & CSC Number of complaints to ensure compliance with ESS4 - Community Health and Safety regularly Same as above

+Sr. No. Project Section Environmental Mitigation Measures Responsik oility Key Performance Monitoring Location

+Activities Impacts/Entity Execution Monitoring Indicators Frequency

+to accidents; manage traffic at sites, haulage

+Deterioration of and access roads; Ensure water

+health due to dust sprinkling.

+For Community Female

+Members:

+•Awareness should be created

+among the local community

+including females about the

+construction work.

+•Workers should not be allowed to

+crowd in the residential

+communities within the site.

+•Alternative routes for pedestrians

+should be provided to avoid

+mixing women with workers. •Raise awareness among the

+communities of the potential risks

+of GBV, SEA, and SH and

+establish links with response

+services in the nearby

+communities that can respond to

+instances of GBV (particularly

+those related to issues of labour

+influx).

+•Contractor should take proper

+measures to address and resolve

+issues relating to harassment,

+intimidation, and exploitation,

+especially against women.

+•Measures to prevent GBV, SEA

+and SH the Contractor must

+include relevant clauses in the

+workers' code of conduct.

+•Development and implementation

+of grievance redress/stakeholder

+response mechanism procedures